etabdi/liri-node-app/README.md

 ## What Each Command Do

+### node liri.js concert-this 'artist/band name here'

+ This will search the Bands in Town Artist Events API bandsintownfor an artist and render the following information about each event to   the terminal:

+     Name of the venue
+     Venue location
+     Date of the Event (use moment to format this as "MM/DD/YYYY")

 ### node liri.js spotify-this-song 'song name here'

    This will show the following information about the song in user terminal/bash window